katainaka0503/berglas-aws/README.md

-# Berglas-aws
+# Berglas AWS
 This is a sample project **for learning** mutating webhook implementation.

-Berglas-aws is a tool inspired by [GCP's Berglas](https://github.com/GoogleCloudPlatform/berglas) and command line tool and library for storing and retrieving secrets from AWS Secrets Manager.
+Berglas AWS is a tool inspired by [GCP's Berglas](https://github.com/GoogleCloudPlatform/berglas) and command line tool and library for storing and retrieving secrets from AWS Secrets Manager.

 ## Settings